 - A. An entry form naming the intended award recipient(s) and including the signatures of all the credited producer(s) and director(s) is required.
 This is to ensure that all parties are properly informed, and that agreement on the designated award recipient(s) is settled prior to submission. - B. The award recipient(s) shall be designated by those responsible for the production of the film.
 The designated recipient(s) must be the key creative individual(s) most clearly responsible for the overall achievement.
 There is a maximum of FOUR designated nominees, one of whom must be the credited director who exercised directorial control, and the other(s) of whom must have a director or producer credit.
-In determining the number of producers eligible for nomination, a bona fide team of not more than two people shall be considered to be a single "producer" if the two individuals have had an established producing partnership as determined by the Producers Guild of America's Producing Partnership Panel. - C. Producing nominees for each film will be listed in order based on agreed-upon producer position as shown in legal billing submitted by distributor. - i.
-Established producing partnerships will be noted with an ampersand symbol (&). - D. If a producer is named, that individual must have performed a major portion of the producing functions, in accordance with Academy producer criteria established in partnership with the Producers Guild of America.
+In determining the number of producers eligible for nomination, a bona fide team of not more than two people shall be considered to be a single "producer" if the two individuals have had an established producing partnership as determined by the PGA's Producing Partnership Panel. - C. If a producer is named, that individual must have performed a major portion of the producing functions, in accordance with Academy producer criteria.
 Production companies or persons with the screen credit of co-director or any credit other than DIRECTOR or PRODUCER shall not be eligible as nominees for the film.
 Persons with screen credits of executive producer, co-producer, associate producer, line producer, produced in association with or any other credit shall not receive nominations or Academy statuettes.
-To qualify as a producer nominee for a nominated picture, the producer must have been determined eligible by the Producers Guild of America's vetting process or successfully appealed so that a resolution may be reached prior to the nominations announcement. - E. Final determination of the qualifying nominees for each nominated film will be made by the Animation Branch Executive Committee, including the right to name any additional qualified producer as a nominee.
+To qualify as a producer nominee for a nominated picture, the producer must have been determined eligible for a PGA award for the picture, or have appealed the PGA's refusal of such eligibility. - D. Final determination of the qualifying nominees for each nominated film will be made by the Short Films and Feature Animation Branch Executive Committee, including the right to name any additional qualified producer as a nominee.